 We believe that Lloyd's management will maintain strict discipline in syndicate underwriting, with a focus on technical rates and ensuring that market participants are addressing the potential erosion of margins due to higher-than-expected inflation.
-The market has continued its positive rate momentum in 2022 and has now seen 17 consecutive quarters of rate improvement including Q1 2022.
-We expect this momentum will likely continue in 2022.
-Lloyd's achieved a 10.9% risk-adjusted rate increase in 2021 (2020: 10.8%) according to its own analysis; a more than 10.0% increase on its casualty book and a 5.0%-10.0% rate increase on all other major lines of business.
-These rate increases have outpaced the reduction in volumes and are reflected in Lloyd's top-line growth to £39.2 billion at year-end 2021, after plateauing at £35.5 billion-£36.0 billion in 2018-2020.
-For year-ends 2022 and 2023, we expect the gross written premiums base to grow to around £40.0 billion and £40.8 billion, respectively.
+The market has continued its positive rate momentum in 2022 and has now seen 19 consecutive quarters of rate improvement including second-quarter 2022.
+We expect this momentum will likely continue in 2023.
+Lloyd's achieved a 7.7% price increase in first-half 2022 (2021: 10.9%) according to its own analysis; a more than 10.0% increase on its casualty book; and a 5.0%-10.0% rate increase in most other major lines of business.
+These rate increases were supplemented by 4.7% volume growth and 5.0% gain on the U.S. dollar strengthening against pound sterling in first-half 2022.
+This resulted in Lloyd's top-line growth increasing to £24.0 billion in first-half 2022 compared with £20.4 billion in first-half 2021.
+For year-ends 2022 and 2023, we expect the gross written premiums base to grow to about £44.0 billion and £46.0 billion, respectively.

+Chart 3

-Chart 3 Positive Pricing Momentum Leads Lloyd's Toward Top-Line Growth After A Three-Year Plateau
+Positive Pricing Momentum Leads Lloyd's Toward Top Line Growth After A Three-Year Plateau

-$\label{eq:GWP--Gross} \text{ written premium.
-Source: S\&P Global Ratings.}$
+GWP--Gross written profit.
+Source: S&P Global Ratings.